cajsanu/findFriends/README.md

 - **User Authentication & Authorization**: Secure registration and login using ASP.NET Core Identity.
 - **Location-Based Matching**: Find nearby dog owners based on your preferred location.
 - **Profile Management**: Create and manage user profiles, including details about your dogs.
+- **Manage Your Dogs**: Add and remove dogs as your pack size changes.

 ## Tech Stack